Denis-chen/iot-client-sdk/README.md

 The MIRACL IoT Client SDK is a library, which implements the MQTT protocol over secure TLS-PSK connection.
 It uses the M-Pin Full protocol to authenticate to an M-Pin Full server and to negotiate Shared Session Key on both client and server side.
 This key is used to establish a secure TLS-PSK connection to a TLS MQTT broker.
+The library also implements private (end-to-end) messaging with additional SOK encryption.

 ##API

 The interface of the client library is located in `include/iot/client.h`.
 It consists from the following
 types:

 - `Identity` - data to authenticate with to the M-Pin Full server.
-Contains `mpinId`, `clientSecret` and a list of hex-encoded `dta`-s.
+Contains `mpinId`, `clientSecret`, list of hex-encoded `dta`-s, `sokSendKey` and `sokRecvKey`.
 - `EventListener` - defines a callback interface for receiving events from the library.
 Library user should inherit from this class to receive events.
 It has the following methods:
     - `void OnAuthenticated()` - invoked after successfull authentication.